TheRedSpy15/Checkersum-Checker/README.md

 SO... when you download launchcodes.exe from a website, look for a hash or something that says something like: MD5, SHA-1, or SHA-256.
 Those are hashes used to add a fingerprint to your file.
 Use those to compare against the copy locally on your computer, to make sure nothing bad happened to them.

+## What's it NOT used for?

+It will not protect you from viruses.

+At-least, not when the original file was one.
+It will protect you from viruses/malware, when the virus/malware was added to the file in transit, or while you were away (assuming you know the orginal checksum associated with the file before hand).

 ### Java is required!